Auto Insurance Claim Advice

 Insurance adjusters are trained to scrutinize fire claims.
 This type of claim lends itself to fraudulent claims.

-The adjusters will probably assign a field representative or someone with knowledge fire science.
+The adjusters will probably assign a field representative or someone with knowledge of fire science.

-They will be trying to determine if the fire was caused because of mechanical breakdown or because someone initiated it.
+They will be trying to determine if the fire was caused by mechanical a breakdown or by someone who initiated it.

-The insurance company will be asking for a lot of documentation to make sure you were not the person who initiated that fire.
+The insurance company will be asking for a lot of documentation to make sure you were not the person who initiated the fire.

 Your policy excludes intentional damage by the insured.
-So if you set fire to your own car, there will not be any coverage.
+So if you set fire to your own car, there will be no coverage at all.

-The insurance companies have a difficult burden of proof; they must show that you created that fire.
+The insurance companies carry the burden of proof.
+They must show that you started the fire.

 Unless they have evidence of such, you cannot be accused of fraud.